 These two alternatives could not be implemented immediately, as the District would be required to first file a notice of intent to withdraw from the WSRMP.
-Based on the notice requirements in the Pool Account Agreement, the earliest date our withdrawal could be effective would be September 1, 2020.
-The District would be contractually obligated to continue coverage and pay premiums to the WSRMP until that date.
+Based on the notice requirements in the Pool Account Agreement, the earliest date our withdrawal could be effective would be September 1, 2021.
+The District is contractually obligated to continue coverage and pay premiums to the WSRMP until that date.